CardiacModelling/fitting-notebooks/ion-currents-tutorial/README.md

 # Estimating parameters of ion current models from whole-cell voltage-clamp data

 In this tutorial, we look at the problem of estimating the parameters of an ion current model from whole-cell voltage-clamp data.

+As we go along, we'll create some classes and utility functions that may be useful in general.
+These are all stored in [library.py](./library.py).

 The follow topics are covered:

 ## [Introduction](introduction.ipynb)